pouriyajamshidi/tcping/CONTRIBUTING.md

 4. Commit your work.
 5. Add tests if possible.
 6. Run `make check`.
 It checks formatting, vets, lints and tests, which is what the pull request runs too.
 If it flags formatting or outdated constructs, `make format` and `make fix` apply them.
+7. If you changed the dependencies, run `make nix-update` so the flake keeps building, and commit the change.
+Without Nix installed, `make nix-update CONTAINER=1` does the same thing in a container.
-7. Create a pull request
+8. Create a pull request

 Please make sure to only work on a specific issue on your pull request and not address two or more tickets in one PR.
 This will help me to review your pull request easier and also contributes to a cleaner git history.